padhia/sfrbac-scala/RULES.md

 Notes:

-- Value for each attribute is a template to derive corresponding database object name by substituting placeholder (names enclosed in `{}`).
+- Each attribute in `config` is a *template* to derive corresponding object name.
+Names are derived by substituting *placeholders* (variables enclosed in `{}`).
-- A special placeholder, named `env`, lets one rule file to generate different sets of SQL statements corresponding to different environments.
+- A special placeholder, named `env`, lets one rule file to generate different sets of SQL statements for different environments.
 - Value for `env` is supplied at runtime whereas values for all other placeholder names are taken from other sections within the rules file.
-- Access role names are derived using the placeholders of the resource they control.
+- Access role names are derived using the placeholders of the resource type they control.
-- Generated DDLs and DCLs contain appropriate `use role ...` statements to set either `secadm` and `sysadm`, which are security and system admin roles respectively. `secadm` manages other roles and permissions, whereas `sysadm` owns all database resources in an environment.
+- Generated DDLs and DCLs will include appropriate `use role <secadm>|<dbadm>` statements.
+  - `<secadm>` is security administrator ID for an environment and controls permissions
+  - `<dbadm>` is resource owner and owns the created objects

 ## `imports`